Expert Q&A: The Designers

 Kevin: I’ve been working on design-build projects since 2010 as well.
 We have completed 24 design-build projects In the Great Lakes and the Ohio River basin since 2010, and we have another eight in various stages of design and construction right now.
 Before the inception of the H2Ohio program in 2019, most of this design-build work was stream restoration, but since H2Ohio came on board, the bulk has been projects where we are converting agriculture to wetlands along large, contributing rivers to the Great Lakes, specifically Lake Erie.

 You have all worked on both design-build and design-bid-build projects.
-Which project delivery method prefer and what is the primary reason for your preference?
+Which project delivery method do you prefer and what is the primary reason for your preference?

 Bryan: I definitely prefer design-build.
 It provides much more flexibility—for the design itself but also for engagement with the contractor.
 This flexibility allows the designer to have some control over what’s being installed during construction, and the contractor to have more control during design to ensure constructability, efficiency, and high quality.
 There have been many occasions during design-build projects where a contractor has suggested something—whether it’s a different product or material or an alternative solution—that we’ve been able to implement in design or during construction.
 Design-build enables us to coordinate with contractors and solve problems much faster than we can with design-bid-build.
 Many of my projects are in very urban settings in the District of Columbia, where unmapped, abandoned utilities are often discovered during construction.
 We first have to identify whether they are actually abandoned and then determine if we can remove or work around them.
 That process is significantly faster with design-build.